SRYVPRASAD/side-menubar/README.md

 # SideMenubar

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.
-## Responsive menubar
+## Responsive Menu-Bar
-This a responsive Menubar only css and angular toggle
+This a responsive Menu Bar using only css and angular toggle
 ### CSS ### Hanberger menu
 ## Development server